California Extortion Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 California extortion laws carry very serious penalties.
-If you or someone close to you has been charged with extortion they should seek professional assistance immediately.
-A competent local attorney can help assess the charges against you and help formulate a defense strategy at a free consultation.
+So, if you've been charged with extortion in California, it's important to contact a local criminal defense attorney who can help assess the charges against you and help formulate a defense strategy.